parasaurolophus/node-red-eventsource/README.md

 passed as the second parameter to the wrapped `EventSource` constructor.
 It can be specified using JSON or JSONata.

-Both URL and `initDict` properties are stored as credentials because they might include authentication tokens or similar sensitve data.
-Both are optional.
-If the URL is left unspecified in the settings dialog then the node will wait for an incoming `msg` before attempting to connect as described below.

 The messages sent to all three outputs will have `msg.topic` set to a string prefixed by the value of the _Topic_ property, as described below (where it is shown as `"<topic>"`).
 The default prefix is `"eventsource"` if not set